Gretta Sarfaty

 Since the early 1970s, Gretta Sarfaty has been questioning and undermining stereotypical representations of women.
 Her work is born from an investigative practice of photographic self-portraiture and performance that criticizes the cultural and technological reproduction of the female image.

-Subsequently, the artist’s two most important series are A Woman’s Diary (1976-1977) and Transformations (1974-1977).
-In the first one she lets her body form almost abstract signs, organized in sequence, while in the second she focuses on distorting her facial features.
+Subsequently, Sarfaty’s two most important series are Transformations (1974-1977) and A Woman’s Diary (1976-1977).
+In the first one she focuses on distorting her facial features, while in the second she takes photos of close-up details of her body, producing fragmented images that dissolve any sense of a complete figure.
+The body parts become almost abstract signs she organized in sequence.
 In both cases, she deconstructs her body parts, transforming and editing them by transfer and repetition.

 In 1979, she was one of the few women participating at a formative performance festival at Centre Georges Pompidou in Paris.
 The Journées interdisciplinaires sur l’art corporel et performances included Dan Graham, Lea Lubin and VALIE EXPORT among 30 other artists.